 Letter from David Thomson, the British Broadcasting Corporation, Broadcasting House, London, to Ciarán Bairéad, saying that he is not sure when there is a repeat, but he will let him know when it is happening.

 Letter from Dermod O'Brien, 65 Fitzwilliam Square, Dublin, to Ciarán Bairéad, 55 Blessington St., Dublin, stating that he has nothing of his sister Nelly, who was involved with the Gaelic League.
-He states that he is going home to Foynes in a month, and t
+He states that he is going home to Foynes in a month, and that he will check if there is anything there.

 Letter from Una Sealy, St. Margaret's, Donnybrook, County Dublin, to Ciarán Bairéad, stating that she will be calling on her father the following Wednesday, and that she will contact him if there is anything available [in Irish].